mohsinnazir967/30_SOC_Challenge_MyDFIR/README.md

 # 30_SOC_Challenge_MyDFIR

-Soc Projects of SIEM Simulation
+Soc Projects of SIEM Simulation using ELK